 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 This ASU addresses the classification of certain cash receipts and payments in the statement of cash flows in order to eliminate diversity in practice.
 This update is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
-The Company is evaluating the potential impact that adoption will have on its consolidated financial statements and related disclosures.
+This new guidance did not impact the Company's consolidated financial statements and related disclosures.